Sources: Indians send Bauer to Reds, get Puig

 In the midst of a heated playoff race, the Cleveland Indians have traded right-hander Trevor Bauer to the Cincinnati Reds and will get outfielders Yasiel Puig and Franmil Reyes as part of a three-team deal that includes the San Diego Padres, sources told ESPN's Jeff Passan on Tuesday.

-The Indians also will receive left-hander Logan Allen as part of the trade, and OF prospect Taylor Trammell will head to San Diego, sources said.
+As part of the trade, the Indians also will receive left-hander Logan Allen and minor league infielder Victor Nova from the Padres and minor league pitcher Scott Moss from the Reds, sources told Passan.
+Cincinnati outfield prospect Taylor Trammell, ranked No. 14 on Keith Law's top midseason prospects list, will head to San Diego.

-Cleveland (62-44), which lost 2-0 to the Houston Astros on Tuesday, is three games behind the Minnesota Twins in the AL Central and has a 2 1/2-game cushion atop the wild-card standings.
+Cleveland (62-44), which lost 2-0 to the Houston Astros on Tuesday night, is three games behind the Minnesota Twins in the American League Central and has a 2½-game cushion atop the wild-card standings.

-Bauer, who is 9-8 with a 3.79 ERA and 185 strikeouts, has shown some inconsistencies after a breakout 2018 season in which he made his first All-Star team.
-The 28-year-old, who isn't a free agent until after the 2020 season, is making $13 million this season.
+Bauer, who is 9-8 with a 3.79 ERA and 185 strikeouts, will head to a Cincinnati (49-56) team that is seven games out of the wild card after Tuesday's 11-4 loss.
+He has shown some inconsistencies after a breakout 2018 season in which he made his first All-Star team.
+The 28-year-old Bauer, who isn't a free agent until after the 2020 season, is making $13 million this season.

 In eight seasons since he broke into the majors with the Arizona Diamondbacks in 2012, Bauer is 68-55 with 1,111 strikeouts and a 3.92 ERA.